 Why Does the Reticle Look Distorted/Fuzzy?

-When using a red dot sight, if the reticle looks distorted/fuzzy, it could be due to astigmatism and/or poor vision (it’s also possible to have relatively good vision yet still have mild astigmatism).
+When using a red dot sight, if the reticle looks like a distorted/fuzzy blob, it could be due to astigmatism and/or poor vision (it’s also possible to have relatively good vision yet still have mild astigmatism).
 Your vision should be as close to 20/20 as possible in order to see the reticle more clearly.
-However, this can usually be mitigated with an updated prescription for your corrective lenses (i.e. eyeglasses, contact lens).
+Therefore, it may be worth getting an updated prescription for your corrective lenses (i.e. eyeglasses, contact lens).
 Generally speaking, a holographic sight is supposed to be better for those who have astigmatism.